 Learn a new move.

 Learning is FUN-damental and key to your workout consistency.
-I have to keep my Boot Camps and Tactical Athletes Course fun and new or else troops would fall asleep in the middle of the workout or "fall off the wagon".
+I have to keep my Boot Camps and workout videos fun and new or else people would fall asleep in the middle of the workout or "fall off the wagon".
 Adding a new movement/exercise keep the routine fresh and interesting.
 New movements also impact the same muscles in a new and unique way, possibly influencing new growth!

 Absorb another’s energy.

 Ever hear the phrase “Fake it ‘till you make it”?
 Well in most cases being “fake” is NO GOOD!
-However, in a setting like Boot Camp or any other group based fitness class enthusiasm is contagious.
+However, in a group based fitness class enthusiasm is contagious.
 Use other people’s energy around you to fire up your own workout and positivity.

 Engage with others.